thebinarysearchtree/flyweight/README.md

 }
 ```

-Nulls are automatically removed from all ```json_group_array``` results.
-If ```json_group_array``` is used with a single value, and that value is a number, string, or date, the resulting array will be sorted in order, depending on the type.
+Nulls are automatically removed from all ```groupArray``` results.
+If ```groupArray``` is used with a single value, and that value is a number, string, or date, the resulting array will be sorted in order, depending on the type.
 Dates are sorted in descending order, numbers and strings are sorted in ascending order.

-When all of the properties of ```json_object``` are from a left or right join, and there are no matches from that table, instead of returning, for example:
+When all of the properties of ```object``` are from a left or right join, and there are no matches from that table, instead of returning, for example:

 ```js
 { name: null, startTime: null }